syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic base

-The log base can be customized using the [LogarithmicBase]() property of the axis.
+The log axis base can be customized using the [LogarithmicBase]() property of the axis.
 By default, the base of a logarithmic axis is set to 10.
 You can, however, set the base to any value that meets your requirements.
 Just ensure that the base value is any positive number greater than 1 and cannot be a decimal number.
-The following code example demonstrates the logarithmic values in the y-axis calculated from base 2:
+The following code example demonstrates the logarithmic values in the y-axis calculated from base 2.

 {% tabs %}